Welcome to today's edition of the Rush 24-7 podcast.

 So they don't want to talk about the economy.

-This is it's not it's not everybody is not in a high income bracket that is paying quarterly estimates.
+This is, it's not, it's not, everybody is not in a high income bracket that is paying quarterly estimates.

-Uh the the the this it's not just the wealthy doing this.
+It's not just the wealthy doing this.

 What it means is the economy is going through the roof.